-a) Device simulations of hysteresis versus ion density and JV-scan speed. b) Efficiency vs. scan speed for different ion densities. c) Predicted efficiency as a function of different recombination properties at the interfaces. d),e) Band diagrams of perovskite solar cells and f) charge carrier density profiles under open-circuit conditions.
+a) Device simulations of hysteresis versus ion density and JV-scan speed. b) Efficiency vs. scan speed for different ion densities. c) Predicted efficiency as a function of different recombination properties at the interfaces.

 (III) Device Simulations